williamhibbard/Triest/README.txt

 There are two testing classes.
 One is the main class which operates exactly as described in the project description.

+The classes with the bulk of the work are TriestBase and TriestImprv.
+These classes are used to predict the number of total triangles in a streamed graph, simulating different amounts of available memory.
+This means that not every edge can be stored and considered when calculating the total number of triangles.

 java Main
 As described in the project description:
 "By running java Main with dierent arguments, you can select at runtime which variant of